wilsonlichina/lcsc-csagent/README.md

 ### Refresh Email List
 1. **Update the Excel file** (`lcsc-emails.xlsx`) with new email data
-2. **Click the "🔄 Refresh Excel Data" button** to reload the email list
+2. **Click the "🔄 Refresh Emails" button** to reload the email list
 3. **New emails will appear** in the list automatically

 ## 📁 Email File Format